vrtulka23/scinumtools/docs/source/quantity.rst

 Values
 ------

+Magnitude values can be initialized from the following three inputs:

 * Scalar values (integers or floats).
   Note that all calculations in this case are converted to float precision